Communication situations are any kind of situation in which communication takes place.

 Many people struggle to talk to their higher-ups, especially when they need to bring up a sensitive topic, such as a raise.
 So here are some tips to help you have a better conversation with a superior:

-• Be direct — Your manager or another higher-up is probably on a tight schedule, so make yourself clear.
-No matter how sensitive a situation may be, they won’t appreciate your beating around the bush;
+• Be direct.
+Your manager or another higher-up is probably on a tight schedule, so make yourself clear and concise.

-• Be professional — However, being honest without tact can come across as rude.
+• Be professional.
+Being honest without tact can come across as rude.
 No matter your feelings on the subject, keep your emotions at bay and deliver the message in a calm, professional tone.

 Tips to have better conversations with employees